-- 1. Before you get started, you should watch the Lab 0 Introductory video, which is available on the course website with the lab materials, or on the Echo360 page on Canvas. - 2.
+- 1. If you are working remotely, make sure that you watch the video for lecture 2.
+For more info, you can also watch the Lab 0 Introductory video, which is available on the course website with the lab materials, or on the Echo360 page on Canvas.
+This video was made last year for a slightly different hardware setup, but all of the concepts from the video apply to this lab. - 2.
+Remove your board from its box by sliding the center portion of the box out of the cardboard sleeve.
+Place the board on the sleeve of the cardboard box or directly on the lab bench.
+When using the board, be careful that the bottom of the board does not touch a metal surface, which may cause a short circuit.
+For this reason, DO NOT PLACE THE BOARD ON THE METAL COMPUTER CASE! - 3.
 Plug the USB cable into the board and the computer.
-If you do not have a USB cable packaged with your board for some reason, please ask the course staff for a replacement. - 3.
-Once the board is connected, start Code Composer Studio.
-On Windows, you can find it by selecting: Start > All programs > Texas Instruments > Code Composer Studio. - 4.
-When CCS starts up, it will ask you to select a workspace as shown in Figure 1.
-All projects you create will be stored in this path.
+If you do not have a USB cable packaged with your board for some reason, please ask the course staff for a replacement. - 4.
+Once the board is connected, double-click on the desktop link to Code Composer Studio (CCS) or navigate to it through Start > start typing "code composer" > and select Code Composer Studio. - 5.
+When CCS starts up, it will ask you to select a workspace.
+A workspace is CCS's location for storing all of your projects and configuration files.